toofanCodes/CaliWageAnalytics/README.md

 ## Contents
 - `data_analysis.R`: Main R script for data cleaning, feature engineering, and regression modeling.
-- `California State Data Set.csv`: (Not included) The raw data file required for analysis.
-Please obtain this from the appropriate source.
+- `California State Data Set.csv`: The raw data file required for analysis.
+This dataset is now included in the repository.

 ## Requirements
 - R (version 4.0 or higher recommended)